qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _The information can be checked not only on PC but also on smartphone._ <br/><br/>

-- _If these functions are applied to the integrated control center in the port, it will be possible to build an intelligent infrastructure that can efficiently manage and operate.
-In other words, it can contribute to the introduction of a smart port monitoring system in the future._ <br/><br/><br/>
+- _If these functions are applied to the integrated control center in the port, a smart port monitoring system capable of efficient management and operation can be established._ <br/><br/><br/>

 ### 3. &nbsp; Main Function <br/><br/>
 - _**Region of Interest (ROI)**_ <br/><br/>